sisense/graphql2rest/README.md

 // Example:

-GET /api/users/1234?x-filter=name,role
+GET /api/users/1234?fields=name,role

 Will invoke getUser query and return only 'name' and 'role' fields in the REST response.
-(the name of the filter query param is customizable).
+The name of the filter query param ("fields" here) can be changed.

 ```
 _For more examples and usage, please refer to the [Tutorial](#tutorial)._